AyushJagatdeb/CropStop-Readme/README.md

 and unauthorized access will be maintained.
 This will ensure that our users can use the platform with confidence, knowing that their past activities and data are stored safely and securely.

+## Comtributers:
+Pulkit Sinha

+Jayadip Sahoo

+Abhikalp Srivastava

+Ayush Jagatdeb

+You are invited to participate in the development of this website project by making contributions.
+To do so, you can fork the project, make the desired changes, and then submit a pull request.
+Once you have completed these steps, you are ready to get started.